2008 United States House of Representatives elections in Colorado: District 5

-Freshman Republican incumbent Doug Lamborn won against Democratic nominee Hal Bidlack, a Clinton administration National Security Council official, and Independent Rich Hand, running as a write-in candidate.
-The district is based in heavily Republican Colorado Springs.
+Incumbent Republican Doug Lamborn, who had represented this conservative district based in Colorado Springs and its suburbs district since 2007, ran for re-election.
+He was elected with 59.6% of the vote in 2006 and the district had a PVI of R+16.

+Republican primary

+Campaign

-Lamborn got bad press when two constituents accused him of making a threatening phone call in response to a critical letter they wrote.
+Lamborn had received bad press when two constituents accused him of making a threatening phone call in response to a critical letter they wrote.
 He won against Jeff Crank and Bentley Rayburn, more moderate Republicans who had also run in 2006, in the Republican primary.
 In 2006, Lamborn had narrowly won a nasty multi-candidate primary with 27% of the vote, despite previous representative Joel Hefley's endorsement of Crank, citing Lamborn's "sleazy" campaign.
 Crank and Rayburn thus came to a gentleman's agreement - they would jointly conduct a poll of the primary, and whoever of the two of them was in third place would drop out and endorse the other, so as to have a better chance of defeating Lamborn.
-Rayburn came third in the poll, but he refused to drop out and Lamborn won the primary with 44% of the vote.
-Amid worries of vulnerability, Lamborn then won the general election by a 59%-41% margin, becoming the highest vote getter for a GOP Congressional candidate in the state in the 2006 cycle.
+Rayburn came third in the poll, but he refused to drop out.